 Q. After I get a job, how long will my Employment Consultant/Job Coach work with me?

-A. Ongoing supports from an Employment Consultant are provided on an individual basis.
-If a new employee experiences early success on the job, the job coach will work with them for a minimum of 6-7 months in the work environment.
-If a longer a transition period is needed, the job coach can offer supported employment services for up to two years.
+A. Ongoing supports from an Employment Consultant are provided based on an individual’s needs.
+If a new employee experiences early success on the job, the job coach will work with them until it is determined they no longer need supports.
+If a longer transition period is needed, the job coach can offer supported employment services for up to two years.
 Longer supports can be provided through other funding sources, such as, the Medicaid Waiver.